JamesPaynter/PyGRB/joss_paper/paper.md

 # Acknowledgements

-I would like to thank Rachel Webster for introducing me to gravitational lensing and gamma-ray bursts, which spawned this project.
+I would like to thank Rachel Webster for introducing me to the problem of gravitationally lensed gamma-ray bursts, which spawned this project.
 I would like to thank Eric Thrane for introducing me to modern computational statistics, particularly through `Bilby`, on whose shoulders this package stands.
 Additionally I would like to thank Julian Carlin, Aman Chokshi for supporting me on my journey from novice programmer to published developer.